Testing the Black Berkey

-- Do not allow wet purification elements to freeze.
+- Do not allow wet filtration elements to freeze.

-- Do not place purification elements in microwave oven.
+- Do not place elements in microwave oven.

-- Do not clean purification elements with detergents or soaps.
+- Do not clean elements with detergents or soaps.

-- Do not store purification elements until completely dry.
+- Do not store elements until completely dry.

-- Do not allow purification elements to sit in the direct sun for extended periods of time.
+- Do not allow elements to sit in the direct sun for extended periods of time.

 - Do not place the Berkey unit near a heat source or in direct sunlight.